alotia/tiny-tictactoe/README.md

 `mvn spring-boot:run`

 Maven will fetch all the necessary dependencies and will compile and run the unit tests and start the application.
-By default, the application runs on port 8087 and with a server context set to ’/tinytictactoe’.
+By default, the application runs on port *8087* and with a server context set to */tinytictactoe*.
 These properties are specified in `src/main/resources/application.properties` file.

+#### Running a sample scenario

+A collection of `curl` commands have been packaged into a shell script: `tiny-ttt_curl_calls.sh`

+Once the service is started, open a new terminal and run this script to create some games and have it issue some sample commands against the service.

+#### Running a docker image

+A docker image `alotia/tiny-tictactoe`  of the Spring Boot application has been created and can be fetched from Docker Cloud. (ps.
+I just learned about Docker as part of doing this exercise, so there may be some glitches here!)

 ### View the API document